×

 All about Charnockite and Metapelite Properties

 Know all about Charnockite and Metapelite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite belongs to Igneous Rocks while Metapelite belongs to Metamorphic Rocks.Texture of Charnockite is Granular whereas that of Metapelite is Foliated.
 Charnockite appears Veined or Pebbled and Metapelite appears Banded.
-The luster of Charnockite is not available while that of Metapelite is earthy.
+The luster of Charnockite is while that of Metapelite is earthy.
 Charnockite is available in black, grey, orange, pink, white colors whereas Metapelite is available in dark greenish - grey, green, light green, light greenish grey colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Metapelite are commemorative tablets, creating artwork.